qizhenkang/myEnglish/README.md

 I'm born in a rural area of China, where I had a happy childhood.
 Working hard and showing perseverance in high school, I luckily had the access to almost the best tertiary eduction in China.
 Currently, I'm persuing the Ph.D. degree in Tsinghua University, China.

 A little bit unfortunately, to chase fame and fortune, my professor in Tsinghua usually asks me to do many non-academic affairs and there is **little academic guidance** for me.
+In fact, the quality of academic guidance from professor does make a huge difference to postgraduates' acadamic performance and job prospects.

 My time for study and research is fragmentary, which is the reason why you can see this page.

 <!-- show perseverance -->